 Understanding what a substance is, how it works, and how it doesn’t work can save lives.
 Smoking mushrooms is not an effective or safe method of administration.

-People who engage in risky drug use behaviors often struggle with underlying mental health issues like trauma, anxiety, or depression.
+People who engage in risky drug use behaviors often struggle with underlying mental health issues like bipolar disorder, trauma, anxiety, or depression.
 Addressing these root causes is essential.
+When you abuse shrooms and have a mental health condition, your symptoms will likely worsen.

 Avoid Combining Substances